uni-notes/uni-notes/docs/3_Core/Operating_Systems/01_Intro.md

 > System software that acts as an interface between users and the hardware resources of a computing system.

 - Resource allocator
-    - Keeps track of
-    - occupied/empty portions of the primary and secondary memory
+    - Keeps track of occupied/empty portions of the primary and secondary memory
     - Status of I/O Devices
-- control porgam
+- control program
 - Kernel of a computing system
-  Kernel means most important part of any computing system/programming environment
+  Kernel is the most important part of any computing system/programming environment
     - Kernel is system software which is part of operating system
     - Kernel provides interface between hardware and software components